GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 {% Aside %} Submission and consideration for the Oculus Store is only available if you have been approved as an Oculus Quest Store developer.
 Distribution of PWAs via App Lab is not currently available.
-Oculus team will share more on when and how you can submit a PWA to App Lab soon.
+The Oculus team will share more on when and how you can submit a PWA to App Lab soon.
 {% endAside %}

 Uploading and submitting PWAs to the Oculus Store is